 Activities of the Company have commenced in February 2003, when the first tranche of 1 EUR billion, of a 3 EUR billion EMTN Programme, was raised for the EADS-Group ("EADS").
+This first EMTN tranche has matured in March 2010.
 In September 2003, the Company has issued its second Eurobond transaction for 500 EUR million under its EMTN Programme.
 In August 2009, the Company has issued another, third, Eurobond transaction for 1 EUR billion under this Programme.
 As additional part of the EMTN Programme, the Company launched a Commercial Paper Programme in late February 2004.
-During the year 2009, no amounts were outstanding for the Commercial Paper Programme.
+From the end of May until the beginning of November 2010, the debt volume circulation of the latter program was 1.582,5 EUR million.
+At the end of the year 2010, no amounts were outstanding for the Commercial Paper Programme.